databricks/mlops-stacks/stack-customization.md

 * You have different Databricks workspace environments (e.g. a "test" workspace for CI, in addition to dev/staging/prod)
 * You'd like to run extra checks/tests in CI/CD besides the ones supported out of the box
 * You're using an ML code structure built in-house
+* It is cost prohibitive or impractical to retrain models in all environments; see section on "Example ML code" under "Customize individual components"

 For more information about generating a project using Databricks asset bundle templates, please refer to [link](https://docs.databricks.com/en/dev-tools/bundles/templates.html).